Amaltea: Journal of Myth Criticism: Apocalypse

 Oral Tradition was founded in 1986 to serve as an international and interdisciplinary forum for discussion of worldwide oral traditions and related forms.
 All back issues from volume one, number one (1986) to the present are available online, open-access, free of charge.
 The entire archive of Oral Tradition can be searched by keyword and by author.

-Peregrinations is a new open access refereed online journal.
+Peregrinations is an open access refereed online journal.
 The following information is provided by the editors:

 Publisher: International Society for the Study of Pilgrimage Art